tmminimalist-sketch/meteora-invent/dbc/custom-pool/README.md

-# Dynamic Bonding Curve Quickstart
+# Dynamic Bonding Curve Custom Pool

-The Dynamic Bonding Curve Quickstart repository provides a foundational understanding of how the Dynamic Bonding Curve operates.
+The Dynamic Bonding Curve Custom Pool repository provides a foundational understanding of how the Dynamic Bonding Curve operates.
 Within the quickstart folder, you'll learn how to create a configuration key and launch a token pool on Solana.